jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Worcester Park to Charing Cross
 ------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 31-33m at 6tph
-* CR2 changing to District at VIC in 32-34m at 6tph
+* CR2 changing to District at VIC in 32-34m at 6tph (+1m)
-* LHD-WAT changing to Bakerloo at WAT in 32-35m at 4tph (+1m)
+* LHD-WAT changing to Bakerloo at WAT in 32-35m at 4tph (+2m)
-* LHD-WAT changing to Northern (West End) at WAT in 33-36m at 4tph (+2m)
+* LHD-WAT changing to Northern (West End) at WAT in 33-36m at 4tph (+3m)
-* LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 40-44m at 4tph (+9m)
+* LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 40-44m at 4tph (+10m)

 From Worcester Park to Leicester Square
 ---------------------------------------
+* CR2 changing to Northern (West End) Southbound at TCR in 29-31m at 6tph
-* LHD-WAT changing to Northern (West End) at WAT in 35-38m at 4tph
+* LHD-WAT changing to Northern (West End) at WAT in 35-38m at 4tph (+7m)

 From Worcester Park to Goodge Street
 ------------------------------------
+* CR2 changing to Northern (West End) at TCR in 29-31m at 6tph
-* LHD-WAT changing to Northern (West End) at WAT in 37-40m at 4tph
+* LHD-WAT changing to Northern (West End) at WAT in 37-40m at 4tph (+9m)

 From Worcester Park to Warren Street
 ------------------------------------
+* CR2 changing to Northern (West End) at TCR in 31-33m at 6tph
-* CR2 changing to Victoria at VIC in 32-34m at 6tph
+* CR2 changing to Victoria at VIC in 32-34m at 6tph (+1m)
-* LHD-WAT changing to Victoria at VXH in 33-36m at 4tph (+2m)
+* LHD-WAT changing to Victoria at VXH in 33-36m at 4tph (+3m)
-* LHD-WAT changing to Northern (West End) at WAT in 39-42m at 4tph (+8m)
+* LHD-WAT changing to Northern (West End) at WAT in 39-42m at 4tph (+9m)
-* LHD-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 39-44m at 4tph (+9m)
+* LHD-WAT changing to Bakerloo at WAT changing to Victoria at UOX in 39-44m at 4tph (+10m)
-* LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 40-44m at 4tph (+9m)
+* LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 40-44m at 4tph (+10m)

 From Worcester Park to Baker Street
 -----------------------------------